Skip to main content

 What if it’s Too Late for a Power of Attorney?

-If dementia has advanced to the point where the person cannot understand or sign an LPA, it’s no longer legally valid to create one.
-In this case, families must apply for Deputyship through the Court of Protection.
+If dementia has advanced to the point where the person has lost capacity to create an LPA, someone must apply for Deputyship through the Court of Protection.

-• The process takes longer, costs more, and includes annual reporting duties
+The process takes longer, costs more, and includes annual reporting duties for the Deputy.

-It’s crucial to act as early as possible—while the person still has the ability to make informed choices.
-Early legal planning ensures their wishes are respected and avoids unnecessary delay and stress for loved ones.
+It’s crucial to act as early as possible – while the person still has the ability to make an LPA.
+Early legal planning ensures their wishes are respected and avoids unnecessary delay and stress for loved ones.rly legal planning ensures their wishes are respected and avoids unnecessary delay and stress for loved ones.

 how an imca supports people with dementia